Go Back SmartClient Forums > Smart GWT Technical Q&A

 server.properties file in your Eclipse (or other IDE) project.

-To use the generic Java Bean wizard, just add the "schemaBean" attribute to your .ds.xml file - see the Server Framework
+To use generic Java Beans, just add the "schemaBean" attribute to your .ds.xml file - see the Server Framework

 chapter of the QuickStart Guide.

-If you have a large number of SQL tables, Hibernate beans or other Java Beans (such as EJBs or JPA entities), we
+If you have a large number of SQL tables, Hibernate, JPA or other Java Beans, we

 recommend the Batch DataSource Generator.
 The Batch DataSource Generator allows you to enter a list of Java